lefed/dsp/05a-python.md

 Lists are created using square brackets [] and sets are created using curly brackets {}.

-sets allows you to do operations such as intersection, union, difference, and symmetric difference, i.e operations of math's set theory.
+_sets_ allows you to do operations such as _intersection, union, difference,_ and _symmetric difference_, i.e operations of math's set theory.
 Sets doesn't allow indexing and are implemented on hash tables.

 **Give examples of using both:**